NORTH-EAST GREENLAND COMPANY NANOK

 About NANOK

-North-East Greenland Company NANOK (Nordøstgrønlandsk Kompagni NANOK) is a private, voluntary, non-profit organisation founded in 1992 upon the former Østgrønlandsk Fangstkompagni Nanok A/S, founded in 1929.
+North-East Greenlandic Company NANOK (Nordøstgrønlandsk Kompagni NANOK) is a private, voluntary, non-profit organisation founded in 1992.

 The aim of Nanok is a.o. to contribute to disseminate knowledge of North-East Greenland and its cultural history and to contribute to securing the cultural monuments and buildings in the area.

-As an organisation Nanok does not have any members, so you cannot apply for membership.
+As an organisation Nanok does not have any members - except the members of the board, so you cannot apply for membership.

 Each summer, Nanok dispatches a field team of typically 6-10 participants divided into 2-3 teams who work in North-East Greenland for three to five weeks.
 The results of this work are documented and published in a field report.
 The expedition participants are chosen by the Board.
-In the years 1991-2023, a total of 214 Nanok'ers – or more than 90 private individuals – have been dispatched to North-East Greenland.
+In the years 1991-2025, a total of 223 Nanok's – or more than 90 private individuals – have been dispatched to North-East Greenland.

 To perform its tasks, Nanok controls a considerable amount of expedition assets.

-Nanok’s work is supported by the Aage V. Jensens Fonde.
+Nanok’s work is supported by the Aage V. Jensen Charity Foundation.

-Among Nanok’s many loyal partners and supporters are: Norlandair, Joint Arctic Command, Air Greenland, Arctic Research Centre (ARC), Arctic Science Partnership (ASP), Greenland Government, Greenland National Museum & Archive, Greenland Institute of Natural Resources, Royal Arctic Line (RAL), Sirius Dog Sledge Patrol, Defence Guard Mestersvig, and Stations- og Patruljetjenesten Grønland (SPG).
-Furthermore Nanok is supported by a large number of private contributers.
+Among Nanok’s many loyal partners and supporters are: Norlandair, Joint Arctic Command, Air Greenland, Arctic Research Centre (ARC), Arctic Science Partnership (ASP), Center for Ice-Free Arctic Research (CIFAR), Greenland Government, Greenland National Museum & Archives, Greenland Institute of Natural Resources, Royal Arctic Line (RAL), Sirius Dog Sledge Patrol, Defence Guard Mestersvig, and Stations- og Patruljetjenesten Grønland (SPG).
+Furthermore Nanok is supported by a number of private contributers.

-Since 1991 Nanok has restored and maintained about 50 old culture historical buildings and for this achievement received much support and recognition, e.g. from the Greenland Selfrule and Greenland National Museum & Archive
+Since 1991 Nanok has restored and maintained about 60 old culture historical buildings and for this achievement received much support and recognition, e.g. from the Greenland Selfrule and Greenland National Museum & Archives.

 A major part of the registration material, including photos and GPS-positiona is publiced in the book "North-East Greenland 1908-60.
 The Trapper Era" (Scott Polar Research Institute, University of Cambridge, 2008)